Readtt/Readtt/README.md

 ## About
 Welcome!<br>
-I don't really commit to repositories that often but every once in awhile I make some useless ones✨
+I don't really commit to repositories that often but every once in awhile I make some useless ones c:

 ## Languages & Tools💻
 <p>